Kim Cook, RN CHES

 Kim Cook is a registered nurse who delighted in caring for elementary school children, yet desired to work with older students as well.
 One day, on a whim, she googled “health education”.
 That afternoon, much to her husband’s bewilderment, she had enrolled at Northern Illinois University to begin her new destiny as a certified middle-and high-school health teacher.
 After hobnobbing for four years with remarkable educators and young adults also entering the field, she graduated with the satisfaction of a career well-chosen.
 Earning her LGBT certification and minoring in psychology, and earning her Certified Health Education Specialist (CHES) certification, she is well-rounded in her academic knowledge base.
 However, raising three really cool daughters has been an education that cannot be taught in the classroom.

-Kim also teaches sexual health to special education young adults.
+Kim has taught sexual health to special education young adults.
 She provides an opportunity for these young people to discuss hygiene, healthy relationships, and sex in a safe, nonjudgmental environment.

-She is also the president of the Illinois School Health Association and a member of Zonta.
+She is also the Past-president of the Illinois School Health Association and a member of Zonta.

 When Kim is not researching and writing about issues affecting adolescents, she enjoys many activities; reading and discussing books, working out and running, walking her sweet dogs, and dining and w(h)ining with friends.
 On a quest to discover the elusive endless summer (which has proven futile in Northern Illinois) she often travels to faraway lands with her husband to visit their daughters.